forthy42/net2o/wiki/squid.md

 ## Proof of What?

 It is pretty obvious that BitCoin went back all the way through human money history, and uses the same principle shell money had to give value to a coin: the miners do a proof of work.
 Like the shells, the amount is limited, and the difficulty raises with the amount of work available.
 The limited amount of mineable BitCoins mimics another property of shell money, and with a quickly growing economy that actually uses cryptocurrencies, it becomes a quickly deflating currency.
 That makes it ideal as speculation object, and very bad as trade token.

 There is a disastrous side effect to this: Mining burns energy, ASICs are developed and manufactured, if you try to avoid ASIC mining, all available cost-efficient GPUs are bought and gamers are frustated, because they simply can't get hold of them.
 This is far worse to hoarding gold, because nobody actually needs gold anywhere near the available quantities used as money.

 And all that big amount of work is converted into very few actual transactions.
 BitCoin exchanges pop up that allow people to trade with them without actually making transactions in the BitCoin protocol; and without those transactions, that money is not secured.
-Virtual bankrobbery occurs, and it shows that people who don't know history are doomed to repeat it: Regulation is there for good reasons.
+Virtual bankrobbery occurs, and it shows that people who don't know history are doomed to repeat it:
+Regulation is there for good reasons.

+Note that the energy consumption is not a function of how many transactions happen, it's a function of how much reward the miners get.
+That means higher bitcoin prices result in higher energy consumption, because the proof of work skales with the amount of available work, and that inflates with the price per coin.

+That means that the lightning network, while improving scalability, does not cut down the hidden transaction costs: the liquidity required for the lightning network will drive the price per coin up, so that mining is so lucrative that miners will buy more ASICs and burn more coal in turn.

 ### What is a BlockChain?